pearu/f2py/doc/developers_guide.rst

 ++++++++++++++++

-Some classes that are specified as strings in the `subclass_names` or `use_names` variables are not required to be implemented as Classes.
+Some classes that are specified as strings in the `subclass_names` or `use_names` variables do not require implementations.
 There are 3 categories of these:

 1) classes of the form '\*\_Name'
 2) classes of the form '\*\_List'
 3) classes of the form 'Scalar\_\*'

-The reason for this is that such classes can be written in a generic boiler-plate way so it is simpler if these are generated rather than them javing to be hand written.
+The reason for this is that such classes can be written in a generic, boiler-plate way so it is simpler if these are generated rather than them having to be hand written.

 At the end of the Fortran2003.py and Fortran2008.py files there is code that is executed when the file is imported.
 This code generates